 A-Z DREAM SYMBOLSA B C D E F G H I J K L M N O - P - Q R S T U V W X - Y - Z

 LITTLE BOYS IN DREAMS:Understanding dreams is not so difficult.
 In practice dream symbols translate into certain words within the English language.
-For instance a "little boy" dream may simply translate into the words "childish enthusiasm" and the dream captures the dreamers thought the previous day - "I really enjoyed working on my project.
+For instance a "little boy" dream may simply translate into the words "childish enthusiasm" and the dream captures the dreamers enthusiasm the previous day.
+The little boy represents the dreamers enthusiasm - he was as enthusiastic as a little boy.
+In fact the dream captures these key thoughts - "I really enjoyed working on my project.
 I was full of ideas and playing around with new concepts".
-Obviously a little boy dream could have several different symbolic meanings such as "vulnerable", "childish enthusiasm" and "thinking of someone's childhood".
+Obviously a little boy dream could have several different symbolic meanings connected to other themes such as "vulnerability" (little boys are often vulnerable).
+Also the dream may relate to some thoughts the previous day when you were thinking of your own or someone elses childhood.
 Try to think which symbolic meaning applies to you most then try to look for other connections to your dream.

 FULL LIST OF KEYWORDS LINKED TO LITTLE BOY DREAMS